ray-chew/pyCSAM/README.rst

 Configuration
 ^^^^^^^^^^^^^

-The user-defined input parameters are in the :mod:`inputs` subpackage.
-These parameters are imported into the run scripts in :mod:`runs`.
+The user-defined input parameters are in the ``inputs`` subpackage.
+These parameters are imported into the run scripts in ``runs``.

 Usage
 ^^^^^

-A simple setup can be found in :mod:`runs.idealised_isosceles`.
+A simple setup can be found in ``runs.idealised_isosceles``.
 To execute this run script:

 .. code-block:: console